chardso/building-an-energy-free-generator./README.md

    As you exert the pressure from the other end,the base of the oth other  pump moves towards the DvD,
-   Taking in account the principle of like poles repelling each other,
+   Taking in account the principle of like poles repelling each other, and because of the magnetic field generated between the two,the DVd is forced to rotate due to centripetal force,converting mechanical energy to electrical energy.

+   The more you exert pressure on the pump,the more electrical energy is yield.

+    When the speed increases ,power increases.

+    TESTING:
+    By connecting aDC bulb on the wires of the motor.